aosabook/500lines/sampler/README.md

 sampler from the `RandomState` object itself.

 > Aside: the functions in `np.random` actually do rely on a random
-> number generator that we can control -- NumPy's global random number
+> number generator that we can control: NumPy's global random number
 > generator.
 You can set the global seed with `np.seed`.
 There's a
 > tradeoff to using the global generator vs. a local `RandomState`
 > object.
 If you use the global generator, then you don't have to pass